Armed Conflict Location and Event Data

-The Armed Conflict Location & Event Data Project (ACLED) is a non-governmental organization specializing in disaggregated conflict data collection, analysis, and crisis mapping.
-ACLED codes the dates, actors, locations, fatalities, and types of all reported political violence and demonstration events around the world in real time.
-As of 2022, ACLED has recorded more than 1.3 million individual events globally.
-In addition to data collection, the ACLED team conducts analysis to describe, explore, and test conflict scenarios, with analysis made freely available to the public for non-commercial use.
+(ACLED) Armed Conflict Location & Event Data is a non-profit organization registered in the United States that specializes in the real-time collection, analysis, and mapping of data on political violence and protest events around the world.
+It was founded in 2005 as a research initiative by political scientist Clionadh Raleigh.
+The organization codes information on events such as armed clashes, demonstrations, riots, and strategic developments, including the date, location, actors, fatalities, and event type.
+As of 2022, the dataset includes more than 1.3 million recorded events and offers updates through a global team of researchers and local partners.

+The organization maintains partnerships with academic institutions, governments, international organizations, and humanitarian agencies.
+Its data and analysis are used by journalists, policymakers, researchers, and civil society to monitor conflict trends, support early warning systems, and inform decision-making in conflict-affected contexts.
+In 2022, the project expanded its coverage from a regional focus in Africa to a global scope.

 Team and history

-Since 2014, ACLED has operated as a US 501(c)(3) non-profit organization incorporated in Wisconsin.
+Since 2014, ACLED has operated as a 501(c)(3) non-profit organization registered in the United States.
 Data are collected and analyzed by teams of researchers based around the world.
-ACLED is led by founder and executive director Prof. Clionadh Raleigh, a professor of political violence and geography at the University of Sussex, and operated by director of research & innovation Dr. Roudabeh Kishi and director of programs & operations Olivia Russell.
+ACLED is led by founder and CEO Clionadh Raleigh, a Professor of political violence and geography at the University of Sussex.

-In 2005, ACLED began as a component of Prof. Raleigh's PhD work, with a focus on African states.
+In 2005, ACLED began as a component of Raleigh's PhD work, with a focus on African states.
 She developed the idea while on a fellowship at the Peace Research Institute Oslo (PRIO).
 Initial data collection covered six Central African states and three West African states.
-In 2008, while Prof. Raleigh was employed at Trinity College Dublin, ACLED expanded to cover the 50 least developed countries, with a concentration on African states.
-This led to the first version of the data in 2009 (pilot), which was tested with ground-truthing methods in 2010.
+In 2008, while Raleigh was employed at Trinity College Dublin, ACLED expanded to cover the 50 least developed countries.
+This led to a pilot version of the data in 2009, which was tested with ground-truthing methods in 2010.
 The dataset was introduced by Raleigh and co-authors in a 2010 paper in the Journal of Peace Research.
 Subsequently, Version 2 was released in 2011, Version 3 in 2012, and Version 4 in 2013.
-Each version extended and revised collections of political violence and protest data in African states.

 New additions – including remote violence and revised terminology – were added in Versions 5, 6, and 7.
 Version 8 expanded to include 14 states in South and Southeast Asia as well as 15 in the Middle East.
 This release brought the total number of countries covered to 79.
-Following the release of Version 8, and encouraged by a partnership with The University of Texas at Austin, ACLED transitioned to a dynamic project that collects data in real time and releases updates on a weekly basis.
+Following the release of Version 8, and encouraged by a partnership with the University of Texas at Austin, ACLED transitioned to a dynamic project that collects data in real time and releases updates on a weekly basis.

 In 2019, ACLED introduced new event and sub-event types to improve the project's core methodology.
 By 2020, the project expanded geographic coverage to Europe, Central Asia and the Caucasus, East Asia, Latin America and the Caribbean, and the United States.
-In 2022, ACLED completed a final geographic expansion to Canada, Oceania, Antarctica, and all remaining small states and territories.
+At least by February 2022, ACLED had data covering the entire world including Antarctica for events since January 2021 with coverage of continental African since January 1997 and with coverage of other places starting between 1997 and 2021.